ssenmosip/mosip-temp-documentation/Partner-Management-APIs.md

 ### POST /partners
-This request is used to create Auth/E-KYC Partners.
+This request is used for self registration by partner to create Auth/E-KYC Partners.
+Which is internally integrated with Kernel IAM which will create the user-id and password for the partner.
+    - Partner user id stored in the PMS database.
+	- Partner password will be shared via email.

 <div>https://mosip.io/partnermanagement/v1/partners</div>